 Options can include rubies, sapphires, emeralds, spinel and more.

 Moissanite is a popular diamond alternative that’s also a big money saver.

 Apart from being quite a bit less expensive, you may favour them because:

 - You’re ethically opposed to mining.
 They’re a great option—along with recycled and vintage gems;

 - Lab-created gems are often significantly cheaper than their natural counterparts;

 - They tend to be more consistent in colour;

 - They typically have fewer visible inclusions than natural coloured gemstones; and

 - They’re more readily available than some natural gem varieties—especially if you want an ethically sourced gem.
 (For example, Fair Trade emeralds are very hard to come by, so sometimes a lab-created gem is your only realistic option).

 Buyer beware!
 Not all lab-created gemstones are created equally.
 And sometimes they are not man made versions of a mined gemstone at all.
-Please ensure that you are purchasing a genuine lab-created gemstone from a known brand.
+Please ensure that you are purchasing a genuine lab-created gemstone from a known brand or manufacturer.
 Whilst there are several good brands, we usually favour gemstones made by Chatham due to their consistent high quality.